 Java moss is known by a number of common names, including Christmas moss, dubious bladder moss, mini moss, Singapore moss, triangular moss, and willow moss.

 - Height: Up to 4 inches (10 cm)

 - Width: Up to 4 inches (10 cm)

 - Lighting Needs: Low

 - Temperature: 59-82 Fahrenheit (15-28 Celsius)

 - Hardness: 6-20 dGH

 Java moss originates from Southeast Asia, including Indonesia, Japan, Java, Malaysia, Philippines, Singapore, Vietnam, and the islands of the East Indian archipelago.
 It is very common in moist tropical climates, often seen growing vigorously on rocks, tree trunks, and river banks.
 It is the most common of the mosses used in aquariums and is sold widely throughout the world in the aquarium trade, both in shops and online.

 A delicate moss, Java moss has small irregularly branched stems that are populated with rows of tiny overlapping oval-shaped leaves.
-The elongated bright green leaves of the submerged forms of Java Moss are much smaller than those that grow on land.
-Like other mosses, Java Moss has no true roots, instead absorbing nutrients primarily through its leaves.
+The elongated bright green leaves of the submerged forms of Java moss are much smaller than those that grow on land.
+Like other mosses, Java moss has no true roots; instead, it absorbs nutrients primarily through its leaves.
 It will grow free-floating or will send out rhizoids to attach itself to rocks, decorations, and driftwood, as well as to gravel or sand.